 We are lucky to work on the Internet, a very trackable medium.
 People working with TV, books, radio and newspapers all wish they could have the access and possibility to track their users the same way that bloggers can.
 As a blogger you can actually see in real time how your content is performing and how your marketing efforts impact your site.
 The analytical data you collect can provide you with key insights into your blogging, into your visitors, into content you create and into the way you promote the content.
 These insights can guide you and help you progress towards a successful site as what can be measured can also be improved.
 Use these metrics to monitor and judge your performance.

+Most of your blogging activities and goals can be quantified and tracked through analytics.
+Data is neutral as it is pure facts.
+There are no personal opinions, biases or judgements.
+Analytics and all the data helps you make better blogging decisions.
 These metrics should be the figures you use to measure the progress of your site and the progress towards reaching your goals.
 This is where many bloggers fail.
 They do not look at analytics as numbers that help them track their progress.
 There are too many tools to use, there are too many metrics to look at and if you are not careful you might just end up wasting too much time on checking your ‘live’ counter instead of doing the work that will boost the numbers on that counter.

 Soft numbers are a loser’s game